-We all know that most paints have strong smells, that even just opening a can of paint will already give anyone a whiff of its signature scent.
-While many manufacturers are now producing paints that they claim emit little to no paint smell, are they still truly safe for any expectant mother to use?
+We all know that most products have strong smells, that even just opening a can will already give anyone a whiff of its signature scent.
+While many manufacturers are now producing solutions that they claim emit little to no smell, are they still truly safe for any expectant mother to use?

-And what about the other paint-related activities, such as stripping old paint off the walls and other surfaces?
+And what about the other related activities, such as stripping old paint off the walls and other surfaces?
 Can those who are in various stages of their pregnancies also do it?

 There is a bit of a gray area with this topic, and this is what we will dive into in this article.